Arc Testnet - intelligent self-custody

 Questions, answered.

-The important details about custody, Mind and Circle rails.
+The important details about custody, Mind, the dApp browser and Circle rails.

 Yes. iArcana keeps signing local.
 The wallet can create, import and restore accounts, but private keys and recovery phrases stay on the device and are never sent to Mind or remote services.